starmoon0309/MambaRGBDCompress/README.md

 # MambaRGBDCompress
-This repository contains the model files, test code, i/o files, and the specific train/val/test split strategy (see the `split` folder).
+This repository contains the implementation of the model, test scripts, data loading utilities, and the specific train/val/test split strategy (see the `split` folder).
 The full project code will be released after the manuscript is accepted.